john-fante/john-fante/README.md

 ### Hi there 👋

+Hi, I am Ekin from Istanbul.
+I have been interested in image processing since 2020, and machine learning since 2021.
+It is my artificial intelligence portfolio.
+I generally use libraries like Tensorflow, scikit-learn, opencv, CatBoost etc.

+Table of contents

 <!--
 **john-fante/john-fante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.